amandasystems/incremental-parikh-images/Report.md

 HELP

 ### Soundness
-- TODO there is nothing said here about $\PostTransitionVec$
+- TODO there is nothing said here about $\MonoidElement$

 We assume that we have an instance of the predicate $\PredicateInstance$, along with some arbitrary other clauses $\SomeClause$.
 For our calculus to